 Hereditary Hemorrhagic Telangiectasia (HHT) patients have an abnormality in their blood vessels that causes them to bleed easily, even spontaneously.
 Most blood vessels in the body of someone with HHT are normal.
 However, a small percentage of the blood vessels in a person with HHT have a specific type of malformation.

 This can result in rupture and bleeding.
 When this involves small blood vessels, it is called a telangiectasia.
-When larger blood vessels are involved, it is called an arteriovenous malformation or AVM.
+When larger blood vessels are formed incorrectly and get tangled, it is called an arteriovenous malformation (medical abbreviation: AVM).
 The location of blood vessel abnormalities in the body determines what kind of symptoms patients will have.

 Signs and Symptoms of HHT

-HHT can affect the nose and cause heavy nosebleeds.
+HHT can affect the nose and cause heavy nosebleeds (the medical term for nosebleeds is epistaxis).
 While nosebleeds are not necessarily life-threatening, there is a quality of life issue because nosebleeds can be spontaneous, happening at any time and for no apparent reason.
 Nosebleeds are the most common symptom of HHT.